jdubuisson/mfz-ra-rules/INSTALL.md

 > breadcrumbs : Provides Breadcrumbs.
 >
 > simplesearch : Provides search functions, effectively removing pages from the sidebar if they don't match the search string.
+>
+> langswitcher : provides native language text links to switch between Multiple Languages in Grav 0.9.30 or greater.

 ## That's it